BrianWeinstein/googlenlp/README.md

 --->
 #### Entities

-"Entity Analysis provides information about entities in the text, which generally refer to named "things" such as famous individuals, landmarks, common objects, etc...
+"Entity Analysis provides information about entities in the text, which generally refer to named 'things' such as famous individuals, landmarks, common objects, etc...
 A good general practice to follow is that if something is a noun, it qualifies as an 'entity.'" \[[API Documentation](https://cloud.google.com/natural-language/docs/basics#entity_analysis)\]

 -   `entity_type` indicates the type of entity (i.e., it classifies the entity as a person, location, consumer good, etc.).
 -   `mid` provides a "machine-generated identifier" correspoding to the entity's [Google Knowledge Graph](https://www.google.com/intl/bn/insidesearch/features/search/knowledge.html) entry.